 Will Keeno’s monkey business get him in trouble?
-It usually does!

 These heartwarming stories tell the tales of two best friends navigating the adventures of life in the jungle.
 Keeno, a mischievous monkey, seems to always go against the advise of his best friend, a wise young elephant, Ernest, only to find himself in trouble.
 Follow the adventures as Keeno ends up in great danger and relies on Ernest to rescue him.
 In the end, Keeno learns some very valuable life lessons.

 In The Banana Tree, Keeno spots a big, shiny banana tree, but it is far away—all the way on the other side of the river of their jungle home—and his parents have told him never to cross the river without an adult.
 Ernest reminds him of this, but Keeno decides to cross anyway.
 When he finds himself in great danger, he must rely on his friend Ernest to rescue him!
 In the end, Keeno learns two very valuable lessons about friendship and following family rules.

 Enjoy a reading of The Banana Tree now